dladd/pyFormex/sphinx/tutorial.rst

 Here we used the default separator, which is a space.

-.. note :: Make sure to use :meth:`Formex.fromfile`, to distinguish it from
-           :meth:`Coords.fromfile` and :meth:`numpy.fromfile`.
+.. note:: Make sure to use :meth:`Formex.fromfile`, to distinguish it from :meth:`Coords.fromfile` and :meth:`numpy.fromfile`.

 .. _sec:concatenation_and _lists: